Drug addiction and alcoholism affect millions of people across the world.

 When a lapse in judgement and a terrible accident placed him in a wheelchair, Anderson thought that all of that had been taken from him.

-It took years, a lengthy struggle with addiction, and the decision to take his own life for him to realize that it was only his physical capabilities which had changed.
+It took years, a lengthy struggle with addiction, and the decision to take his own life for him to realise that it was only his physical capabilities which had changed.

 Don’t Stop Dancing is less of a manual and more of a discussion.
 Inspired by his own internal processes and realisations, Anderson acts not as a guide, but a friend.